 Skip the hotspots

-Due to the possibility of restrictions on mass tourism and the high probability of viral contagion, it might be better to skip major tourist destinations like Bali, Rome or New York this year.
-These hotspots will get plenty of visitors once international flights start taking off again.
+Due to past restrictions on mass tourism and the resurgence of massive crowds in popular destinations, it might be better to skip places like Bali, Rome or New York this year.
+These hotspots are getting plenty of visitors now that international flights are taking off again.
 Why not look for other destinations that offer a similar, but more isolated and authentic experience?

 Instead of Bali, why not try one of the other islands on the Indonesian archipelago?
 And instead of hiking that crowded trail in the Swiss Alps, you could visit Bosnia-Herzegovina and explore the much less populated Dinaric Alps.
 Or perhaps you could skip that AirBnB-trip to Paris or Rome, and just focus your attention on the surrounding countryside?